General Information

 On July 30, 2014, a Norfolk Southern freight train crossing the bridge caught fire, closing the bridge for more than 17 hours and backing up traffic on NS lines as far away as Cincinnati, Ohio and Somerset, Kentucky.
 The fire took place in containers loaded with tea bags and children's toys.
 The fire was fought from both the bridge itself and from the river below the bridge.
 The train was eventually pulled off the bridge to fully contain the fire.

-Text imported from Wikipedia article "Kentucky & Indiana Terminal Bridge" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Kentucky & Indiana Terminal Bridge" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants